enofex/naikan/docs/contributing.md

 ### *Naikan* Maven Plugin Module

-!!! note "Work in progress"

-    The Maven Plugin Module is not published at the moment.

 The [naikan-maven-plugin](https://github.com/enofex/naikan-maven-plugin) module provides a maven plugin, which allows to enrich or update the *Naikan* model automatically.